gjermundgaraba/bjaanes.github.io/_posts/2016-03-06-how-to-mock-and-spy-on-a-mongoose-model.md

   - Testing
   - Web
 ---
-This post is actually very generic advise on how to mock constructor objects so that you can Jasmine's "spyOn" on objects being created by a constructor.
+Want to know how to mock and spy on objects created by a constructor?

+Allow me to show you!

 <!--more-->

 &nbsp;

 I am currently writing a new back-end for my Extreme Results app using Node.js and Express.
 I wrote a little about why and how in my previous blog post: <a href="http://gjermundbjaanes.com/learning-web-dev-series-part-7-parse-shutting-down/" target="_blank">Learning Web Dev Series – Part 7: Parse shutting down</a>

 I am of course writing unit tests all over the place, and to do that I am using Jasmine, which is the same framework I am using for the client (AngularJS app).

-&nbsp;

 <img class="alignnone  wp-image-613" src="http://gjermundbjaanes.com/wp-content/uploads/2016/03/plural-of-mongoose.jpg" alt="Mongoose" width="388" height="259" />